BruceHenry/chart-creator/README.md

 ```
 npm run serve
 ```
-Or use python to start a local HTTP server (on port 80):
+Or use python to start a local HTTP server (for example on localhost:8080):
 ```
-python -m http.server 80 --directory ./dist
+python -m http.server 8080 --directory ./dist
 ```

 ### Compiles and minifies for production